gentry-1/watermelonbread/README.md

 i'm @watermelonbread, they/he/she
-+ interested in nlp and neuroscience
++ interested in nlp and chemistry
-+ currently working on solidifying my python
 + hs sophomore